- English and Math Placement

 - Student ID number

-- Attend an online orientation to the ESL program and placement test.
+- Attend an online orientation to the ESL program and take the ESL placement assessment.
+The assessment has two parts: answering some background questions and a 30-minute writing sample.

-- Complete the actual ESL online placement test the following day.
-The test requires using a computer with internet and a camera.
-Attendance at the ESL orientation is required before taking the test.
+- Complete the actual ESL online placement assessment the following day.
+The assessment requires using a computer with internet and a camera.
+Attendance at the ESL orientation is required before taking the assessment.

 Frequently Asked Questions